XML RSSGet our feed

 "Without natural affection."

-Please don't let anti-gay Christian radicals steal your peace of mind.
-Some Christians use the words found in Romans 1:31 and 2 Timothy 3:3, against homosexuals.
+Please do not allow anti-gay Christians to steal your peace of mind.
+They love to do that by misrepresenting what the Bible says or by taking verses out of context.
+Some of them use the words found in Romans 1:31 and 2 Timothy 3:3, to condemn homosexuals.
 Their faulty thinking goes like this.
-Its only "natural" for men to love women and women to love men.
+It's only natural for men to love women and women to love men.

-Gays and lesbians don't fall in love with the opposite sex (and straight Christians can't figure out why) so they conclude that same sex love between gays and lesbians must be unnatural or against nature.
-Its a knee-jerk reaction for those Christians to also insist that "without natural affection" describes gays and lesbians.
+Gays and lesbians do not love that way and straight Christians can't figure out why so they conclude that same sex love between two men or two women is unnatural or against nature.
+It then becomes a knee-jerk reaction for those Christians to attack gays and lesbians by insisting that when Paul said: "without natural affection," he was talking about gays and lesbians.

 Truth supports the gay viewpoint

 The English phrase "without natural affection," translates the Greek word, astorgos.
-It has absolutely nothing to do with homosexuality.
-The Greek word, astorgos, did not refer to same sex activity in secular Greek usage and it does not refer to homosexuality in the two verses where it occurs in Biblical Greek.
+It has absolutely nothing to do with homosexuality or with being gay, lesbian, bisexual or transsexual.
+The Greek word, astorgos, did not refer to same sex activity in secular Greek usage and it does not refer to homosexuality or same sex activity in the two verses where it occurs in biblical Greek.

 astorgos, from a = without + storge = family love